mshalm/sappy/README.md

-# SAP Solver in Eigen
+# Python-bound SAP Solver in Eigen